3 people killed at Michigan State University; gunman dead

 Two people were killed at Berkey and another was killed at the MSU Union, he said.

-Sparrow Hospital spokesperson John Foren said he had no information on the conditions of five injured people.
+Sparrow Hospital spokesperson John Foren said he had no information on the conditions of five injured people taken there, though Rozman said some had life-threatening wounds.

 By 10:15 p.m., police said Berkey, as well as nearby residence halls, were secured.